rubyreferences/rubyref/_src/README.md

   * it also renders `intermediate/parsed/_special/kernel.md` structured list of `Kernel` methods (structure is described in `config/kernel.yml`)
 * `exe/sanitize.rb` is an ad-hoc script to cleanup Markdown output of RDoc and put it into `intermediate/sanitized/`
 * `exe/render.rb` takes book structure from `config/structure.yml`, and renders it into `../_data/book.yml` (book structure for Jekyll) and a lot of `.md` files in `..`, which can be further rendered for Jekyll into a book;
-  * it also uses the content written specially for this reference from `content/` folder, and imported from Ruby site in `ruby-lang.org` folder;
+  * it also uses the content written especially for this reference from `content/` folder, and imported from Ruby site in `ruby-lang.org` folder;
-* `exe/list.rb` is utility script which compares list of extracted files in `intermediate/parsed` with list of files to render in `config/structure.yml` (it is easy to use it for the next versions to not forget new emerged docs).
+* `exe/list.rb` is utility script which compares list of extracted files in `intermediate/parsed` with list of files to render in `config/structure.yml` (it is easy to use it for the next versions to not forget newly emerged docs).

 **For the next version of Ruby**, this things should be done: